Rokucraft/RokuWiki/docs/roleplay/mastery.md

 ### Air

-Air master is an honourary position held by the most accomplished monks and nuns.
+Air Master is an honourary position held by the most accomplished monks and nuns.
 It is achieved through intense training and hard work.
 Being a master is a gateway to more possibilities and opportunities.
 After completing the required lessons, there is a final trial.
 Students who pass this trial will receive their air mastery tattoos and be presented at a special ceremony by other air masters.
 Air masters must take on vows to teach others and respect the ways of masters.

 ??? info "Lesson Structure"